codelabspro/engine-guides/Twitterus/Footer.md

         // Subclass node
         Node.call(this);

-        // make and style an element
+        // Make and style an element
         this.el = makeEl(this);

-        // hold the id of the section
+        // Hold the id of the section
         // this NavButton points to.
         this.id = id;

-        // set the content of the element
+        // Set the content of the element
         // to the target section.
-        // initialize the buttons as off
+        // Initialize the buttons as off
         this.el.setContent(id)
-           //note: we will remove this 'default' in the next step .addClass('off')
+           // Note: we will remove this 'default' in the next step .addClass('off')
     }

     NavButton.prototype = Object.create(Node.prototype);

-    // make and style an element
+    // Make and style an element
     function makeEl (node) {
         return new DOMElement(node, {
             properties: {